Master of Education

 Overview

-• Reading (meets TSPC requirements for the Reading Specialist Endorsement along with passing the Reading Praxis exam)
+• Reading: Meets TSPC requirements for the Reading Specialist endorsement (upon successful completion of coursework and the Reading Praxis exam).

 Admission Requirements